zorn/coursedreamers.com/content/posts/2023/8/30/interactive-feedback-and-tutorial-hell/index.md

 Perhaps later, an inline (or external) programming assignment is provided.
 In a project cloned from GitHub, you are told to run the tests to observe failure and then instructed to make them all pass.
 More confidence has been gained, and we are getting closer to a more realistic work environment.

 Aside: Ideally, it can be helpful if this kind of code editor / test run were integrated into your course platform (particularly for those very fresh to programming), but this is not a hard requirement.
-You can get pretty far with external form tooling.
-Additionally, there is a point where you want the student to work in a realistic editing environment.
+You can get pretty far with external tooling.
+Additionally, there is a point where you want the student to work in a real editing environment.
 You need them to experience the typos, build errors, and autocomplete menus like "real programmers" do.

 ## Provide empty canvas problems and opportunities for human review.